SSWConsulting/SSW.Rules.Content/rules/how-to-enter-an-expensify-receipt/rule.md

 <!--endintro-->

-To avoid confusion, add as much relevant details as possible into the subject field, e.g. "Scrum Master course - only 50% is to be reimbursed".
+To avoid confusion, add as much relevant details as possible into the subject field, e.g. "Scrum Course [50% Approved by: Penny]".

 An example expense is outlined below: